js108/trendingMishap/README.md

 **tweetReader.js** Reads the json and sends it to the react site when requested.

-All the react stuff lives in the /client directory.
  The main app is /client/src/App.js.
 It calls /myModules/tweetReader.js via /index.js everytime someone visits and presents them with an interface that lets them write and tweet their own mishaps.
+All the react stuff lives in the /client directory and needs to be refactored and commented.

 The relevant files are commented if you feel like taking a look.